Node 22 – Logical Integrity: Making Sure It Actually Works

 Because intelligence that doesn’t hold together isn’t very useful.

-And that’s exactly what Module 22 – Logical Integrity: Making Sure It Actually Works is there to ensure.
+And that’s exactly what Node 22 – Logical Integrity: Making Sure It Actually Works is there to ensure.